smartcar/javascript-sdk/doc/README.md

 <a name="Smartcar+addClickHandler"></a>

 ### smartcar.addClickHandler(options)
-Add an on-click event listener to the element with the provided id.
+Adds an on-click event listener to the element with the provided id.

-On-click event calls openDialog when the specified element is clicked.
+On-click event calls openDialog when the specified element is clicked

 **Kind**: instance method of [<code>Smartcar</code>](#Smartcar)